MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

           enablerepo: packages-microsoft-[channel]
     ```

-Additionally, for deploying the “settings preferences” using Ansible, go through adding the steps from the previous step “How to configure Microsoft Defender for Endpoint on Linux anti-malware (AV)”, by copying your `mdatp_managed.json` to `/etc/opt/microsoft/mdatp/managed/`.
+Additionally, for deploying the "settings preferences" using Ansible, go through adding the steps from the previous step "How to configure Microsoft Defender for Endpoint on Linux anti-malware (AV)", by copying your `mdatp_managed.json` to `/etc/opt/microsoft/mdatp/managed/`.

+### 12a.
+Deliver the scheduled scans cronjob setting

+Schedule an antivirus scan using Anacron in Microsoft Defender for Endpoint on Linux.
+For more information, see [Schedule an antivirus scan using Anacron in Microsoft Defender for Endpoint on Linux](schedule-antivirus-scan-in-mde.md).

+### 12b.
+Deliver the Microsoft Defender for Endpoint on Linux agent cronjob settings

+Schedule an update of the Microsoft Defender for Endpoint on Linux.
+For more information, see, [Schedule an update of the Microsoft Defender for Endpoint on Linux](linux-update-mde-linux.md).

+## 13. Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux
+Learn how to troubleshoot issues that might occur during installation in [Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux](linux-support-install).

+## 14. Rerun resource utilization statistics

+Rerun resource utilization statistics and report on pre-deployment utilization compared to post-deployment.

-## Verify communication with Microsoft Defender for Endpoint backend
+## 15. Verify communication with Microsoft Defender for Endpoint backend

 To verify the Microsoft Defender for Endpoint on Linux communication to the cloud with the current network settings, run the following connectivity test from the command line:
 `mdatp connectivity test`